First Meditations (for quartet): Reception

 The authors of the Penguin Guide to Jazz Recordings awarded the album 4 stars, and stated that, when comparing the two versions of the "Meditations" suite, "on grounds of simple beauty and perhaps out of sentimental attachment to the group that was breaking up, the early version is to be preferred, though it clearly no longer represented what Coltrane wanted to do."

 Bob Blumenthal, writing for The Rolling Stone Jazz Record Guide, commented: "Coltrane was pushing toward greater harmonic and rhythmic freedom, a move which Tyner and Jones made reluctantly.
 The music is harsher, more unsettled, with hints that agreement is occasionally lacking in the rhythm section."

-In a review for Elsewhere, Graham Reid wrote: "for anyone who embraced A Love Supreme these First Meditations sessions... could be the next logical step."

 Chris May, writing for All About Jazz, included the recording in his Coltrane "Alternative Top Ten Albums" list, and stated that, in comparison with Meditations, "if you prefer relatively gentler Coltrane, then First Meditations (For Quartet) is the one to go for."